n1kdo/DMR-listener/README.md

-# cbridge-listener
+# DMR-listener

-cbridge listener is a tool that scrapes the "call watch" web service of a C-Bridge and collects information about the usage.
+DMR listener is a tool that scrapes the "call watch" web service of a C-Bridge, listens to MQTT data brom Brandmeister and collects information about the usage.

-it is a toy I made, initially to collect and sort contact data to manually load into my XPR radios.
-Once I started collecting data, I decided I could crunch it a little more, so the tool grew kind of organically to add some new features, for instance
+This is a toy I made, initially to collect and sort contact data to manually load into my XPR radios.
+Once I started collecting data, I realized I could mine more useful information from this data, so the tool grew kind of organically to add some new features, for instance

 * usage by talkgroup by repeater
 * usage by user by repeater by talkgroup